Community HIV/AIDS Mitigation Officer

 • Improve the supply chain processes needed to deliver and manage commodities for HIV/AIDS

-During the first three months in country, Volunteers will undergo a comprehensive training program, which will include local language, cross-cultural sensitivity, diversity and inclusion, safety and security, technical and programmatic, and personal health and resiliency training.
-Volunteers must successfully complete the training program and fulfill the language requirements in order to proceed with your 24 months of service in Eswatini.
-Please come prepared to fully commit to the training program.
+During the first three months in country, Volunteers will undergo a comprehensive Pre-Service Training (PST) which will include local language, cross-cultural sensitivity, diversity & inclusion, safety & security, technical & programmatic, and personal health & resiliency training.
+Volunteers must successfully complete the full training package and fulfill the language requirements in order to be sworn-in for your 24 months of service.
+Please come prepared to fully commit to the 11 week training program.

 • Bachelor of Arts/Bachelor of Science degree in any field